Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "I can only imagine."
 Arcturus stared down into the water.
 "For the record, I wish to be cremated when I die."

 Which proved that the Blacks had a very dark sense of humour, Harry thought to himself.
-He was too preoccupied to pay much attention to the conversation, however; they were coming ever closer to the green light in the centre of the lake and Harry was tense with anticipation.
+He was too preoccupied to pay much attention to the conversation, however; they were nearing the green light in the centre of the lake and Harry was tense with anticipation.
 The boat finally came to a halt with a gentle bump and they all climbed out onto the small island, taking care not to slip on the smooth black stone underfoot.
 In the middle of the island stood a stone basin on a pedestal and the green glow came from the potion within it.
-One glance was enough for Harry to be sure that the same defences were in place as had existed in his old world, but he said nothing and just watched as Sirius and Arcturus discovered that the liquid couldn't be penetrated by hand, vanished, parted, scooped up, siphoned away, transfigured, cursed or charmed.
+One glance was enough for Harry to know that the same defences were in place as had existed in his old world, but he said nothing and just watched as Sirius and Arcturus discovered that the liquid couldn't be penetrated by hand, vanished, parted, scooped up, siphoned away, transfigured, cursed or charmed.

 "The potion is the final protection," Arcturus said thoughtfully.
 "But how do we reach the Horcrux beneath?
 We can't pour it out, or burn it away, or even move the whole basin out of the cave, which means…"